Amber: Composition

-Amber is heterogeneous in composition, but consists of several resinous substances more or less soluble in alcohol, ether and chloroform, associated with an insoluble bituminous substance.
-Amber is a macromolecule formed by free radical polymerization of several precursors in the labdane family, for example, communic acid, communol, and biformene.
-These labdanes are diterpenes (C_{20}H_{32}) and trienes, equipping the organic skeleton with three alkene groups for polymerization.
-As amber matures over the years, more polymerization takes place as well as isomerization reactions, crosslinking and cyclization.
+Amber is heterogeneous in composition, consisting of several resinous substances that are more or less soluble in alcohol, ether, and chloroform, along with an insoluble bituminous fraction.
+It is a macromolecule formed by free radical polymerization of terpenoid precursors—diterpenes in gymnosperms, particularly labdane-type compounds such as communic acid, communol, and biformene.
+In angiosperms, the terpenoids are dominated by triterpenes, although amber from the family Fabaceae also contains labdane-based diterpenes.
+These compounds provide alkene groups that enable polymerization.
+Over time, amber matures through further polymerization, isomerization, crosslinking, and cyclization, resulting in its characteristic stable, fossilized structure.

 Most amber has a hardness between 2.0 and 2.5 on the Mohs scale, a refractive index of 1.5–1.6, a specific gravity between 1.06 and 1.10, and a melting point of 250–300 °C. Heated above 200 C, amber decomposes, yielding an oil of amber, and leaves a black residue which is known as "amber colophony", or "amber pitch"; when dissolved in oil of turpentine or in linseed oil this forms "amber varnish" or "amber lac".

 Impurities are quite often present, especially when the resin has dropped onto the ground, so the material may be useless except for varnish-making.
 Such impure amber is called firniss.
 Such inclusion of other substances can cause the amber to have an unexpected color.
 Pyrites may give a bluish color.
 Bony amber owes its cloudy opacity to numerous tiny bubbles inside the resin.
 However, so-called black amber is really a kind of jet.
 In darkly clouded and even opaque amber, inclusions can be imaged using high-energy, high-contrast, high-resolution X-rays.